mnebuerquo/diaper-demo/abstract.md

 It's a mission to protect component builders from themselves.

-Basic understanding of React lifecycle methods is recommended for the audience, but the challenges and journey will be presented in a way to be accessible for anyone.
+Basic understanding of React lifecycle methods is recommended for the audience, but the challenges and journey will be presented in a way that is accessible for anyone.

 Come and enjoy a humorous tale of a team taking back their website from